How Covid-19 Has Impacted Fleet Business

 The Fluctuating Demands:

-The impact of corona on fleet business is different from other businesses.
-Although at the beginning of Covid-19, there was a sudden decline in the operations, they came back to normal gradually.
-During peak corona times, companies saw a huge demand especially the delivery business.
+The impact of the coronavirus on the fleet business is different from other businesses.
+Although at the beginning of COVID-19, there was a sudden decline in operations, they came back to normal gradually.
+During peak corona times, companies saw a huge demand, especially in the delivery business.
 The delivery companies had to take drastic steps to enhance their capacity.

 Some businesses had to train new drivers to meet their growing demands.
-Somehow these steps helped get the job done for some companies but without any efficiency and convenience.
+Somehow, these steps helped get the job done for some companies, but without any efficiency or convenience.

 Operational Challenges:

-Due to Covid-19, most businesses had to shut down and rely on home-based work.
-It caused a lot of operational problems because of lack of communication and accountability.
+Due to COVID-19, most businesses had to shut down and rely on home-based work.
+It caused a lot of operational problems because of a lack of communication and accountability.
 The leading cause of communication deficit was the substandard internet.
-As GPS tracking systems rely on data sharing, a slow-speed internet can halt operations.
-Due to this reason, many companies faced operational hiccups after Covid-19.
+As GPS tracking systems rely on data sharing, a slow-speed internet connection can halt operations.
+Due to this reason, many companies faced operational hiccups after COVID-19.

 Without in-house managers, it is hard for companies to keep a check and balance on drivers.
-Due to this reason, their efficiency drops, resulting in lesser productivity.
-However, the vehicle tracking systems helped in fleet management during pandemic peak.
-In addition to that, due to higher demand and lesser resources, the companies faced a lot of challenges.
+Due to this reason, their efficiency drops, resulting in lower productivity.
+However, the vehicle tracking systems helped in fleet management during the pandemic peak.
+In addition to that, due to higher demand and fewer resources, the companies faced a lot of challenges.

 Implementation of Strict SOPs (Standard Operating Procedure):